giantswarm/docs/src/content/ui-api/kubectl-gs/gitops/add-app.md

 ---
-linkTitle: add application
+linkTitle: add app
 title: "'kubectl gs gitops add app' command reference"
-description: Reference documentation on how to add a new Application to the GitOps repository.
+description: Reference documentation on how to add a new App to the GitOps repository.
 weight: 30
 menu:
   main: